HomeTriviaPlantsCalathea

 ✓ TRUE

-Calathea allouia, known as 'leren,' produces small, crunchy tubers eaten in the Caribbean and South America, often compared to water chestnuts.
+Calathea allouia, known as 'leren,' produces small, crunchy tubers eaten in the Caribbean and South America, prized for their crisp texture and sweet flavor, similar to water chestnuts.

 8.